Ivor Maxse: Early military career

 Maxse was commissioned as a subaltern, with the rank of lieutenant, into the Royal Fusiliers in September 1882.
 He served with the 2nd Battalion of his regiment in India for the first few years of his military career.
 He was promoted to captain in October 1889.

 He transferred to the Coldstream Guards in May 1891.
 He was promoted in December 1897 to major and served in the Egyptian Army where he was present at the Battle of Atbara and the Battle of Omdurman.
 In November 1899 he was in command of the 13th Sudanese Battalion during the operations leading to the defeat of the Khalifa at the Battle of Umm Diwaykarat, and received a mention in despatches 25 November 1899.
 In recognition of his service in the Sudan, he also received a brevet promotion to lieutenant colonel, on 14 March 1900.

 Maxse then served in the Second Boer War (1899-1901), in the rank of lieutenant colonel, as a staff officer in the transport department in South Africa.

 Promoted to substantive lieutenant colonel in November 1903, he succeeded Arthur Henniker-Major as commanding officer (CO) of the 1st Battalion of the Coldstream Guards, commanding it from 1903 to 1907.
 He was promoted to brevet colonel in January 1905.
+On 11 March 1907 he was promoted to colonel and succeeded Alfred Codrington in command of the Coldstream Guards' regiment and regimental district.

 In August 1910 he was promoted to the temporary rank of brigadier general and took command of the 1st (Guards) Brigade from Brigadier General Francis Davies.